-A center provides the framework and resources necessary to support and facilitate student learning.
+A program provides the framework and resources necessary to support and facilitate student learning.

-In assessing this area, reviewers will look at the center’s:
+In assessing this area, reviewers will look at the program’s:

-A. Student Support Services and how students are made aware of them, including private office space for educators to provide supervision and support for students.
+A. Student Support Services and Academic Resources and how students are made aware of and utilize these resources.

 F. Fulfillment of the policies related to changes in centers

-Items that must be included in the center’s portfolio:
+Items that must be included in the program’s portfolio:

 - A complete description of Student Support Services and Academic Resources provided in the center and evidence from student survey/interview data and analysis showing the impact on a student’s experience